-The degree of Associate in Science in Education is awarded upon successful completion of the program.
-By offering a broad range of courses, the Program prepares graduates to be Paraeducators or to transfer their credits to baccalaureate degree-granting institutions to pursue a career in teaching or counseling.
+The degree of Associate in Science with a major in Education is awarded upon successful completion of the program.
+By offering a broad range of courses, the Program prepares graduates to be Paraeducators or to transfer their credits to baccalaureate degree-granting institutions to pursue a career in teaching or courseling.